LucaDellaMura-Github/CrimeAndDynamicPanelData/README.md

 # Methodology
 This approach needs methods specific to dynamic panel data.
 We consider crime at t-1 as a lagged indicator and t-2 as a deeper lagged indicator serving as the IV.
 I use the Arellano and Bond estimator.

+# Data Source
+Destatis and PKS tables from BKA.
+All data is district level ranging from 2018 to 2023.